USCbiostats/PM566/website/content/assignment/07-lab.md

 data could be using lists with the function `xml2::as_list()`.
 We will skip the latter for now.

-Take a look at the data, and continue with the next question (don't forget to commit and push your results to your GitHub repo!).
+Take a look at the data, and continue with the next question.

 ## Question 3: Get details about the articles

-The Ids are wrapped around text in the following way: `<Id>... id number ...</Id>`. we can use a regular expression that extract that information.
+The IDs are wrapped around text in the following way: `<Id>... id number ...</Id>`.
+We can use a regular expression that extracts that information.
 Fill out the following lines of code: